oasis-tcs/openc2-glossary/glossary.md

 The following two sections approach defining the terms from different perspectives.
 Section 2 provides context in prose form since many of the words are defined with respect to each other.
 Section 3 contains a list of every word in the glossary with it's definition.

 Whenever a word from the glossary is used in either Section 2 or Section 3, it is hotlinked to it's definiton in Section 3.
+Where possible, the definitions in Section 3 will mention which OpenC2 documents the term is used in.

+Where possible, the definitions in Section 3 will contain both the OpenC2 definition as well as alternative definitions when used in other contexts.
+For example the term **Action** contains both the Webster Dictionary definition as well the very specific OpenC2 meaning as a field in an OpenC2 command.

 ### 1.3 Terminology